 When you purchase a CORSAR Card, $2 of the $3 price for a one year card and $9 of the $12 price for a five year card goes into the fund.
 These funds are then used to reimburse county sheriffs and search and rescue teams for actual expenses they may have during a mission.
 The fund also helps to pay for equipment and training for Colorado’s search and rescue teams.

 Where do I purchase one?

 You can purchase your card using one of the two buttons below or visit one of the vendors in the Metro Denver area and I-70 corridor.
-You may also Purchase one online using your credit card at the official State of Colorado CORSAR site here.
-Be sure to follow the link that allows you to “Purchase Online.”
+You may also purchase one online using your credit card at the Colorado Parks and Wildlife site here.
+Be sure to follow the link that allows you to “Purchase a CORSAR Card.”

 Why should anyone buy one?

 Buying a COSAR Card helps ensure that a county sheriff and the SAR team are able to respond to your emergency: it helps financially maintain their readiness to respond when your emergency call comes in.